The Paris Museum & Historical Society

 Admission by donation, Come Visit!

-This quilt commemorating the Paris Legion’s 100th anniversary, was designed and created by Cheryl.
+This quilt commemorating the Paris Legion’s 100th anniversary, was designed and created by Donna Campbell (nee Verschoor).

 The main panel is the train bridge over the Grand, with two figures representing an active member of the Canadian military and a Veteran Member, on their way to the Legion.